emanuelfrazao/ml-diaries/23-03-12/README.md

 so — new template specs:

-* every day is a folder - named clearly after the name
+* every day is a folder - named clearly after the day
 * every day contains a README.md
   * every topic is listed and then covered in README.md
 * if a topic is explored with code,
   * then the corresponding code is to be placed in a [corresp.] named folder
-  * the folder may contain a Makefile for easily running the experiments *
+  * the folder may contain a Makefile for easilys running the experiments - but I guess no need - couldn't we find an easier way? templating cli's and setuptools, or something

 and we guess that's it...